dwyl/learn-aws-lambda/examples/README.md

 Note taking app in the next 10 minutes.

-### Part 1 - Create The DynamoDB Table to Hold your Notes
+### Step 1: Create The DynamoDB Table to Hold your Notes

+We need a place to store our Notes (data).
+DynamoDB is a great place for it.

 #### 1. *Login* to **AWS Console** and Select ***DynamoDB*** from the menu: